carhartt21/PRISM/README.md

 # PRISM: Pipeline for Robust Image Similarity Metrics

-PRISM (Pipeline for Robust Image Similarity Metrics) is a comprehensive Python evaluation pipeline for comparing generated images against real images to assess the quality and realism of image-to-image translation or weather synthesis models.
+PRISM (Pipeline for Robust Image Similarity Metrics) is a comprehensive Python evaluation pipeline for comparing generated images against original reference images to assess the quality and realism of image-to-image translation or weather synthesis models.

 ## Features